 The celebration of May Day has its roots in ancient times.
-It is the first day of May is considered a celebration of the arrival of Spring.
-According to tradition, the month of May was named after the Roman goddess Maia, which is the Greek word for midwife, nurse and mother.
+The first day of May is considered a celebration of the arrival of Spring.
+According to tradition, the month of May was named after the Roman goddess Maia, which is the Greek root word for midwife, nurse and mother.

 Ancient Greeks had dedicated the fifth month of the year to Demeter, the goddess of agriculture, and her daughter Persephone, who would return to her mother on that month after spending the winter with Hades in the underworld.